nalvarez508/southwest-tracker/README.md

 You will also need a webdriver for Selenium.
 This program is set up to use the Chrome webdriver.
 This can be downloaded from [Selenium's Developer Website](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference).
 Your PATH variable will need to be updated with wherever you saved the executable.

 ### Southwest Nonstop
-Loads daily flight schedules, checks if a nonstop flight(s) exist, and prints it out.
-Accepts an origin and destination in the form of IATA airport code.
-Roundtrip flights returned.
+There are three operational modes to this but the goal is to find nonstop flights.

+##### Search All
+Searches for nonstop flights, both to and from, between the current date and last available booking date.

 Example output:
+`> python3 SouthwestNonstop.py all`
 ```
 Origin: RNO
 Destination: PHX

 Flight schedules can be seen up to 2021-11-05.
 ----------------------2021-05-12----------------------
 Wed     2021-05-12      RNO-PHX #4505   6:05AM  7:50AM
 Wed     2021-05-12      RNO-PHX #3880   1:45PM  3:30PM